To be full of things is to be empty

 -Tao Te Ching

 Silent meditation is unique in that it’s the only activity which points us back toward our true nature.
-Rational discernment is important, but knowing about something is not being it.
-The only thing masking the infinite is that we are always looking out through our senses, or into our minds.
-There are many benefits to having a regular meditation practice, but be advised, it is deigned for enlightenment.
+The only thing masking the infinite is that we are always looking at our minds and senses.
+Meditation is looking back toward consciousness itself.

 The spiritual path has two parts: preparation and practice.
-The prep is about purifying yourself, and the practice is meditation.
+The prep is mostly about purifying yourself, if need be, and the practice is meditation.

 Meditation is immediacy without concepts.
-It’s about looking inward toward consciousness itself.
-It’s about the witness paying attention while taking a rest from all thoughts and emotions; you need only be present.
+It’s about the witness paying attention while taking a rest from all thoughts, and emotions.
+You need only be present.
 When done as a daily practice, it can even deconstruct subconscious egoic programs along the way, helping with the prep work.
 It’s been the enlightenment method of choice for centuries because it really works.

 There’s so much more to us hiding just below the surface that they call it grace.
 Meditation makes you much more available to grace, and if you meditate with a true guru your chances are better, because they are conduits for grace.